PhenixCFLi/PhenixCFLi.github.io/_posts/2018-02-20-Hello-World.markdown

 ### Step 3: Make it more beautiful ###
 * Visit [jekyllthemes.org](http://jekyllthemes.org "Jekyll Themes homepage"), select and download your favorite theme.
 ![alt text](/assets/img/2018-02-20-Hello-World/jekyll-themes.png)
-> PS: Of coz you can design your own or search more themes from internet.
-For your info, my one is modify from [Wall-E Theme](http://jekyllthemes.org/themes/wall-e/ "Wall-E Themes homepage")
+> PS: My one is modify from [Wall-E Theme](http://jekyllthemes.org/themes/wall-e/ "Wall-E Themes homepage") select from the link above, of coz you can also search more themes from internet or design your own theme.
+Feel free to leave me message if you found any question and comment.

 > Ref: [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet "markdown cheatsheet"),
 > [disqus](https://disqus.com/)